Tanz0rz/haxe-fmod/README.md

 ## <a name="html5-builds"></a>HTML5 Builds

 For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD engine a chance to fully load.
-See the [EZPlatformer example project (HaxeFlixel)](http://tanneris.me/haxe-fmod-example-project) for a demonstration of how to handle this.
+See the [EZPlatformer example project (HaxeFlixel)](http://tanneris.me/haxe-fmod-example-project) in the `example-project` folder of this repo for a demonstration of how to handle this.
 The `Main.hx` file loads the startup scene, the startup scene initializes FMOD and waits for it to report back as initialized, then the game is started.

 ## <a name="fmod-studio-project-configuration"></a>FMOD Studio Project Configuration

 **FMOD Studio project structure**:

+This structure is only required if you plan to utilize the [code generation script](https://tanneris.me/haxe-fmod-scripts) to sync your FMOD Studio project with your game code (highly recommended)

 - Songs should be placed inside a folder titled "Music" in your FMOD Studio project
 - Sound effects should be placed inside a folder titled "SFX" in your FMOD Studio project